Climate-Friendly School Food

 To address these challenges, Friends of the Earth’s Climate-Friendly School Food Campaign:

 - Convenes regional, healthy, climate-friendly school forums that bring together school nutrition service and sustainability staff, NGOs and government to share best practices, resources and strategies for climate-friendly foodservice.
-Upcoming forums: Southern California Greening School Food Forum (October 1, 2018) and New York, March 2019.
+Video presentations and resources from the Fall 2018 Southern California Greening School Food Forum are available here and you can see the agenda for the May 2019, New York Greening School Food Forum here.

 - Promotes practical tools, strategies and policy reforms.
 See our groundbreaking reports: Shrinking the Carbon and Water Footprint of School Food and Scaling-Up Climate-Friendly Foodservice, as well as the resources below